paulequilibrio/comics/README.md

-# comics
+# Comics
-Just a view for comics
+Just a comics view